 In 2002, the Maryland Court of Appeals adopted new rules impacting pro bono service by the bar.
-As part of the Rules of Professional Conduct, Rule 6.1 refined the definition of “pro bono publico” to include an aspirational goal of 50 hours of legal service annually for all full-time lawyers with a substantial portion of those hours being dedicated to serving people of limited means.
+As part of the Rules of Professional Conduct, Rule 19-306.1 (also Rule 6.1) refined the definition of “pro bono publico” to include an aspirational goal of 50 hours of legal service annually for all full-time lawyers with a substantial portion of those hours being dedicated to serving people of limited means.
 By clarifying what qualifies as pro bono legal service, the Court transformed the vague notion of doing service “for the public good” into specific, tangible, and quantifiable activities.

 INSTRUCTIONS FOR PRO BONO AND IOLTA REPORTING: CLICK HERE

-All attorneys authorized to practice law in Maryland must file an annual Pro Bono Legal Service Report of their pro bono services hours by February 15 each year, even if they did not provide pro bono services.
-They must also file an annual Interest on Lawyer Trust Account report (IOLTA), even if they do not have an IOLTA account.
+All attorneys are now required to file online.
 For instructions on how to file Pro Bono and IOLTA reports, please visit the judiciary’s website at www.MDCourts.gov.
 At this site, attorneys can also retrieve their personal ID numbers, find a list of Frequently Asked Questions about the reporting process, and find a copy of the pro bono rules.
 Please email any questions or comments to firstname.lastname@example.org.